0cjs/sedoc/8bit/sharp/monitor.md

 All numbers are entered and displayed in hex.

+Commands (from [[som 149]], monitor listing). `ss` etc must be a full four-digit hex value.

+    L[fname]    Load named file from tape, or next file.
+    Ssseexx     Save memory starting at <ss> through <ee> with execution address <xx>.
+Prompts for filename.
+Hold Shift-Break to abort.
+    V           Compares save with <S> above to memory.

+    Dssee       Dump memory from <ss> through <ee>
+    Maaaa       Modify memory starting at <aaaa>.
+Location and old value displayed; Enter or new value.
+Shift-Break to exit.
+    Jaaaa       Jump to address <aaaa>

+    #           Switch all memory to DRAM and jump to $0000.
+                Same as holding Ctrl while resetting.
+    F           Floppy boot, if present.

+    Pchars      Print <chars> on printer.
+Control codes include:
+                &T=test pattern  &S=80 chars/line  &L=40 chars/line
+                &G=graphic mode  &C=change pen color
+    B           Toggle sound on keypress

+Notes:
+- `F` checks to see if $F000 contains $00; if it does it jumps to $F000.
+  (This is presumably a magic number for an  an expansion RAM at $F000;
+  unmapped addresses presumably return non-zero.)

 ### Loading ML Programs

 This small routine loads an ML program without executing it after load, the